yduf/yduf.github.io/_posts/2021-11-16-gcode-inkscape.md

 title: Generating GCode with inkscape
 tags: gcode 3dprint
 ---
-> Can I send my model from Inkscape directly to my 3D printer? - [2D printing on a 3D printer - Free and easy guide](https://www.youtube.com/watch?v=CuWZWAfBsm8)
+> Can I send my model from Inkscape directly to my 3D printer? - [2D printing on a 3D printer](https://www.youtube.com/watch?v=CuWZWAfBsm8)

 - [KM-Laser gcode plugin](https://github.com/KnoxMakers/KM-Laser)
     - used only for hatching